NeiloErnesto89/FullStack_Django_MS4_MaChine/README.md

     * I only added my static css code, which is hosted on AWS.

 - [Google Mobile-Friendly Test site](https://search.google.com/test/mobile-friendly)
+    - Positive feedback from this site, which stated:
+    > Page is mobile friendly.
+This page is easy to use on a mobile device

 ## Analysing User Experiences